Oscocos/WrappedNow/README.md

 npm run dev
 ```

-Then visit `http://localhost:5173` in your browser.
+Then visit `http://localhost:5173` (or whatever localhost is launched) in your browser.

 🔐 Don’t worry — you’ll log in **via Spotify**, not through this site.
 Your credentials are handled securely through Spotify’s own platform.